 If you decide to choose us for your landscaping needs, we will give you a time frame for the start date.
 Please be aware that there are many factors that can change the time frame by weeks or, occasionally, months.
 Mother Nature is the major factor!
 Your designer will also provide you with a care required sheet (which can also be found below), to assist you in caring for their new yard as soon as it's complete.

-The crew arrives, led by a Foreman who will lead the installation to the specifications of the Landscape Designer.
+The crew arrives, led by a foreman who will lead the installation to the specifications of the landscape designer.
 During the course of the work feel free to contact the designer with any questions, concerns, or ideas.
-Please note that any changes made on site will incur additional fees.

 Now it's time for you to enjoy and show off your newly landscaped yard!